Nahal Og

-Nahal Og or Wadi Og (נחל אוג), or Wadi al-Muqallek, also spelled Wadi Muqallik (وادي مكلك) is a winterbourne stream on the West Bank that drains the eastern slopes of the Mount of Olives range east of Jerusalem and runs for 30 km till the Dead Sea.
+Nahal Og or Wadi Og (נחל אוג), or Wadi al-Muqallek, also spelled Wadi Mukallik/Mukellik/Muqallik (وادي مكلك) is a winterbourne stream on the West Bank that drains the eastern slopes of the Mount of Olives range east of Jerusalem and runs for 30 km till the Dead Sea.
 It is the northernmost of the streams that flow from the Judaean Desert into the Dead Sea.

 Name

+Nahal Og

-The Hebrew name of the stream is derived from the local sumac plant (Rhus tripartita), that grows in the wadi, which is named Og in Hebrew.
+The Hebrew name of the stream is derived from the local sumac plant (Rhus tripartita), that grows in the wadi, which is named og in Hebrew.
+Nahal is the Hebrew word for wadi or creek, and the corresponding valley.

 Course and geography

 Course

 The wadi (seasonal stream) drains the slopes of the Mount of Olives, Mount Scopus and Abu Dis in Jerusalem at 800 m above sea level and descends till the Dead Sea at 400 m below sea level.
 The steepness of the stream results in heavy flooding during the winter, and in the past, parts of Highway 90 have been swept away.
 The stream sweeps mud and debris along with the water and sometimes during flooding times it is possible to see a trail of mud, hundreds of meters long, in the waters of the Dead Sea.